Crary Mills (Potsdam/Canton), NY

 Rocket Stove Mass Heater Instructional DVD

-You missed the opportunity to help "crowdsource" (many small contributions funding a worthy project) a new Rocket Stove Instructional DVD by Calen Kennett, with Erica and Ernie (workshop leaders for our rocket stove demonstration project!)
-They put together a complete step-by-step instructional video on one of their most useful designs.
-The deadline of Feb 5, 2013 for pledges to a Kickstarter.com campaign was wildly successful.
-The fundraiser created a DVD that launched later in 2013.
-The DVD can be purchased through http://villagevideo.org/products/rmh/.
+You helped to "crowdsource" (many small contributions funding a worthy project) a new Rocket Stove Instructional DVD by Calen Kennett, with Erica and Ernie (workshop leaders for our rocket stove demonstration project!)
+Now, you can sample this complete step-by-step instructional video on one of their most useful designs, and buy it if you're interested, at this site: http://www.villagevideo.org

 Also, Check out Erica and Ernie's friend Paul Wheaton's set of rocket mass heater videos.
 These are his usual amateur-but-informative technique (see the video itself for examples).